Trust and privacy

 See the background choice before exporting to JPG or another opaque destination.

-Useful for scenario routes too
+Useful for scenario pages too

 The same background logic supports marketplace boxes, social layouts, and print-prep workflows.